-The Audit Committee was restructured consequent to the resignation of Mr. Hasitha Premaratne.
-As at the end of the financial year the Committee comprised of Mr. Channa De Silva, Mr. Tilak de Zoysa and Mr. Surith Perera of whom Mr. Channa De Silva, functions as the Chairman of the Committee.
+The Audit Committee comprised of Mr. Channa De Silva, Mr. Tilak de Zoysa and Mr. Surith Perera of whom Mr. Channa De Silva, functions as the Chairman of the Committee.

-The Report of the Audit Committee is given on Page 19
+The Report of the Audit Committee is given on Page 17

-The Members of the Audit Committee decided that the CEO of the Company shall participate at the Audit Committee Meeting whenever he is in the Island and in the instances, he is not, to communicate/update the CEO the outcome of the meeting.
+The Members of the Audit Committee decided that the CEO of the Company shall participate at the Audit Committee Meeting whenever he is in the Island and in the instances, he is not, to communicate/ update the CEO the outcome of the meeting.